AnasOnGit/coding-task-yumealz/README.md

 This project is my submission for Yumealz coding task, which includes the following requirements:

+## Technologies Used

+The project has been developed using Next JS 13, a powerful React-based framework that allows for efficient server-side rendering and seamless integration of backend and frontend components.
+The API endpoints have been created using Next.js, leveraging its capabilities for handling complex data interactions.
+The frontend has been implemented with React, ensuring a dynamic and intuitive user interface.

 ## Requirements

 1. The user should be able to view orders.